Shambuka: Reception

-Authors such as Rabindranath Tagore, Mahatma Gandhi treat the character of Shambukha as an interpolation and creation of a later period.
+Authors such as Rabindranath Tagore, Mahatma Gandhi treat the character of Shambuka as an interpolation and creation of a later period.
 The Pushtimarg Vaishnavite tradition points out that the Ramayana refers to other shudras, such as Shabari, who lived in the forest.
 Shambuka therefore deliberately violated dharma in order to get Rama's attention, and attained salvation when he was beheaded.
-The celebrated Kannada poet Kuvempu, in his play Shudra Tapasvi shows Rama as having to both carry out his duty by punishing Shambuka, and simultaneously protect Shambuka, as a pious and devout sage, from persecution, and thereby turns the story into a critique of Brahminical attitudes and a defense of Rama.